fractastical/distributed-governance/hackathon_notes.md

 5:30 decided to use existing bootstrap template and use Gov as a service "GaaS".
 Neologism?

 6:26.
 Registered ibreathe.io.
 Looked at some earth day buzz.
 Talked with proof-of-walk team.

+TODOS:

+Deploy existing work to ibreathe.io

+video script? maybe with slideshow

+swarm/ipfs

+6:56.
+Login to AgroNow.
+Get screenshots.
+Add Partner section to front page.
+Ping Juan from IPFS to see if he can formally advise this project.

+7:34pm Recorded a audio intro.
+Handed off to video editor friend who is going to mix it with some time lapse stock footage he has sitting around.

+Thinking about reputation, esp. of partners.
+Should we have some built in reputation engine at launch?

+7:41pm just got video back. whee that was fast.

+8pm tried to hire voice actor via fiverr.

+10:17 been working with bogdan in adding rainforest images and documetning flow, updating IMPACT.

+10:36 fatigue setting in.

+11:41 problems swapping assets back and forth. designer has disappeared, no sign of returning.

+11:59 need to make another todo list:

+make another attempt at image loading via IPFS (not working don't know why)

+add partner logos and

+1:33am where did the time go? diet coke. lots of troubleshooting with geth stuff.
+Bogdan left around 12:50